sketchplugins/plugin-directory/README.md

 - [Design Systems](https://github.com/ashung/design-systems), by Ashung Hung: Help you find out popular design systems and download official Sketch UI kit.
 - [Diverse UI Sketch Plugin](https://github.com/reneepadgham/diverseui-sketch-plugin), by Renée Padgham: The official Sketch plugin for Diverse UI.
 - [Dockpreview](https://github.com/fnky/sketch-dockpreview), by Christian Petersen: A Sketch plugin that lets you preview your current artboard in the Dock.
+- [draw-and-render](https://github.com/nichenqin/draw-and-render-sketch-plugin), by nichenqin: A plugin to render canvas to sketch
 - [Duplicate to New Artboard](https://github.com/delighted/sketch-duplicate-to-new-artboard), by Delighted Inc.: Sketch plugin to duplicate the current selection(s) to new artboard(s).
 - [Duplicator](https://github.com/turbobabr/duplicator), by Andrey Shakhmin: A Sketch 3 plugin that takes the currently selected layers and copies them one or multiple times in a specified direction.
 - [Dynamic button plugin for Sketch.app 3.5](https://github.com/fuggfuggfugg/sketch-dynamic-button-3.5), by fuggfuggfugg: Dynamic button plug-in for Sketch.app 3.5 allows to create buttons with fixed paddings no matter what text you add.